Vietnam.vn - Nền tảng quảng bá Việt Nam

 Debris is being moved to a hangar at Washington Reagan National Airport.
 Much of the Potomac River remains open to licensed vessels only.
 The airport's two little-used runways remain closed.

-Investigators from the National Transportation Safety Board said Saturday they determined the CRJ-700 was at an altitude of 325 feet (99 meters), plus or minus 25 feet, at the time of the crash.
+Investigators from the National Transportation Safety Board said Saturday that they determined the CRJ-700 was at an altitude of 325 feet (99 meters), plus or minus 25 feet, at the time of the crash.

 The information is based on data obtained from the jet's flight data recorder - the "black box" that tracks the plane's movement, speed and other parameters.